ambrosus/contract-example/README.md

 # contract-example
-example of how to work with smart constracts
+example of how to use smart contracts in ambrosus network

 # usage